Agent-Artificial/Module-Validator/README.md

 ```

 ## Usage
 ## Configuration

-Module Validator uses a flexible configuration system that supports different environments and module-specific settings.
+Module Validator uses a flexible configuration system that supports different environments and module-specific settings, organized in a nested structure.

 ### Directory Structure